 If victims of car accidents assume that everything is fine because they don’t feel significant pain afterwards, they put themselves in serious danger.
 Delayed pain injuries, which you may not feel at first, can still result in debilitating pain and even long-term damage that lowers your quality of life or possibly kills you.
 Don’t make a bad day worse by avoiding proper medical care after an accident — it may be the last serious mistake you ever make.

-After any car accident, it is wise to seek a full medical examination, preferably from your own doctor, as soon as possible.
+After any car accident, it is wise to seek a full independent medical examination, preferably from your own doctor, as soon as possible.
 If you cannot see your own doctor within a day or two, seek some other medical professional that you trust, to ensure that any injuries you may have suffered do not get any worse while you wait.

 Potentially Deadly Injuries You Can’t Feel